dmbarbour/glas/docs/GrammarLogicProg.md

             Z   // oops, might backtrack from X or Y

 These problems also appear in context of typical match-case syntax.
 I think I'll need a dedicated syntax for factoring conditionals.
 My first idea is to support subcases.
+Something like this:

         match arg with
         | C1 and